How to transfer car ownership header image

 • The owner must make sure that all paperwork for the vehicle (including the V5C logbook) is kept up to date with the registered keeper’s current details.

-• When they have a bought a car (or it is gifted to them), the owner should retain a receipt with details of the car and the transaction so that they can prove their ownership.
+• When they have bought a car (or it is gifted to them), the owner should retain a receipt with details of the car and the transaction so that they can prove their ownership.

 • The owner is responsible for making sure that anyone they allow to drive the car is insured to do so (e.g. a prospective buyer test driving the vehicle).